+The main mission objective of SMART-1 was the flight demonstration of electric propulsion for deep space missions, an objective that was successfully achieved with the spectacular capture into lunar orbit on November 15, 2004.
 Design drivers for the spacecraft included the high power needed for the electric propulsion, the severe radiation environment encountered during the slow Earth escape trajectory and the need for onboard autonomy.
 SMART-1 made a 100-day travel through the radiation belts, during which the spacecraft encountered periods of exceptional solar activity in October/November 2003.

-Minor radiation effects were indeed encountered on the electrical propulsion system, the main computer and the star trackers, all of which were readily overcome.
+SMART-1, Europe’s first Moon probe, was developed by OHB Sweden (then part of the Swedish Space Corporation).
 This sophisticated lunar probe of brand-new design was developed in only 39 months.
 In addition to the Prime Contractor task, OHB Sweden was responsible also for the system engineering, the development of the onboard system unit based on the CAN (Controller Area Network) protocol, the star tracker based attitude control system, onboard applications software, spacecraft simulator and Electrical Ground Support Equipment.